SoftwareBrothers/adminjs-docs/basics/features/relations.md

       type: RelationType;
       /* A junction resource/table configuration.
 It is only required for `many-to-many` */ junction?: {
         /* A "joinKey" inside junction table.
-If configuring for "Team", it can be "teamId". */
+If configuring for "Team", it can be "team" (i.e, a property with `@relation` clause). */
         joinKey: string;
         /* An "inverseJoinKey" inside junction table.
-If "Team" has a M:N relation with "Person", it can be "personId" */
+If "Team" has a M:N relation with "Person", it can be "person" */
         inverseJoinKey: string;
         /* A resource ID of the junction table, for example: "TeamMember" */
         throughResourceId: string;